rockdaboot/wget2/docs/wget2_manual.md

 * --accept-regex urlregex, --reject-regex urlregex

-  Specify a regular expression to accept or reject the complete URL.
+  Specify a regular expression to accept or reject file names.

 * --regex-type regextype

   Specify the regular expression type.
 Possible types are posix or pcre.
 Note that to be able to use pcre type, wget2 has to be compiled with libpcre support.

+* --filter-urls

+  Apply the accept and reject filters on the URL before starting a download.

 * -D domain-list, --domains=domain-list